SIXTH GRADE

 • Balance between conceptual understanding (discovering why), procedural fluency (learning how), and application (knowing when to apply)

-• Learning progresses from surface to deeper levels then transfers to real-life situations
+• Learning progression that goes from surface to deeper levels, then transfers to real-life situations

 • Flexible small group instruction and scaffolding of concepts to provide extra support